Credit River: Naming

-The river became known as Missinnihe (Eastern Ojibwa: "trusting creek") to the Mississaugas First Nation who met annually with white traders there.
+The river became known as Missinnihe (Eastern Ojibwa: "trusting creek") to the Mississaugas who met annually with European traders there.
 To the First Nations, the river was "held in reverential estimation as the favourite resort of their ancestors" and the band, which ranged from Long Point on Lake Erie to the Rouge River on Lake Ontario, became known as the Credit River Indians.
-Their descendants are today the Mississaugas of the New Credit First Nation.
+Their descendants are today the Mississaugas of the Credit First Nation.

 The origins of the English name come from the time when French fur traders supplied goods to the native people in advance (on credit) against furs which would be delivered the following spring.
 It was known as the Rivière au Crédit.
 The trading post was set up at the mouth of the river, in Port Credit, in the early 18th century.

 Watershed population and land use

 As of the 2006 census, 750,000 people live in the watershed.
 Of those, 87 percent live in the lower third of the watershed.
 Population growth is approximately 3 percent per year.
 In 1999, 21 percent of the watershed was developed.
 By 2020, 40 percent of the watershed will be developed (based on approved development and the official plans of the municipalities).